-The Raiders have found their quarterback of the future with Derek Carr, last year's second-round pick, but one of their focal points in free agency and/or the draft should be to improve the weapons around Carr.
-As Alabama's first Biletnikoff winner in school history, Cooper finished with 124 receptions for 1,727 yards and 16 touchdowns, all of which ranked first or second in the nation this season.
+The Raiders have found their quarterback of the future with Derek Carr, last year's second-round pick, but one of their focal points in the draft should be to improve the weapons around Carr.
+As much as the Raiders front office wanted to bolster their group of pass catchers in free agency, it was a big swing and miss for Oakland's front office.

 Adding the top-ranked wide receiver in my 2015 prospect rankings would make sense.
 White has the size (6-3, 215), hands and run-after-catch ability to be a difference maker and NFL.com's Daniel Jeremiah has compared White to Julio Jones.
 One concern that some had about White prior to the combine was his long speed, but he has eased all concerns after running a blazing 4.35 forty at the combine.

 Given their leaky pass protection -- only the Jags allowed more sacks last season -- offensive line could be a possibility here.
 Well, it's certainly a need, but it's questionable whether any of the offensive line prospects are worth a top-five selection.

 Although Ryan Kerrigan had a career-high 13.5 sacks last season, 2015 will be a contract year for him.
 In addition, outside linebacker Brian Orakpo departed via free agency this offseason.
 A versatile player with a non-stop motor, Fowler led Florida in tackles for loss (15.0), sacks (8.5) and QB hurries (17) last season.